 Mexican writer/director Rodrigo García’s credits include Things you can tell just by looking at her (Fondation Gan Award, Cannes 2000) and Nine Lives (Winner Locarno Film Festival, 2005).

 Philippe Garner is an expert in 20th-century photography, design, and decorative art.
-He has written numerous essays and books, from studies of the lives of Émile Gallé and photographers Cecil Beaton and John Cowan, to his Sixties Design for TASCHEN.
+He has written numerous essays and books, from studies of the lives of designer Émile Gallé and photographers Cecil Beaton and John Cowan, to his Sixties Design for TASCHEN.
 A former director of Christie’s, he has also curated shows for museums in London, Paris, and Tokyo.

 Christian Gastgeber studied classics and Byzantine studies at the University of Vienna.
 He received a doctorate and habilitation in Byzantine studies and since 2001 is staff member of the Byzantine Research Institute and Division, respectively, of the Austrian Academy of Sciences in Vienna, specializing in Greek paleography and diplomatics as well as text traditions and reception research with an emphasis in humanism.
 Since his habilitation in the year 2010 he is internationally active in academic teaching and research and heads several editorial projects.

 Jay Gates is Director of The Phillips Collection, Washington, DC.
 Previously he was Director of the Dallas Museum of Art (1993-98) and of the Seattle Art Museum (1987-93).